-For those of you who don’t know about the RESP program (and are Canadian of course) you need to look at it (if you have kids, if you don’t, just keep working on those RRSPs).
-This is effectively free money from the government for your kids to go to post secondary school (not just University as well, college programs and post secondary technical programs also fit into this, but research as much as you can).
+For those of you who don’t know about the RESP program (and are Canadian of course) you need to learn about it.
+It is for folks with kids under the ages of 17.
+This program is free money from the government for your kids to go to post secondary training program.
+It is not just University programs, college programs and post secondary technical programs also fit into this.
+As always, do the research about the programs covered.

-So the catch is that an RESP is not like an RRSP, in that the money put in is treated as AFTER tax money (i.e. you don’t get to write it off your taxes, like an RRSP).
-Your kids also have to go into a post secondary program, or you lose the one time grants as well, so watch for that.
+So the catch is that an RESP is not like an RRSP, in that the money put in is treated as after tax money.
+You don’t get to write it off your taxes, like an RRSP.
+Your kids also have to go into a recognized post secondary training program, or you lose the one time grants as well.
 However, these things are TRANSFERABLE to other children and even spouses, but they do have a set time period as well (but don’t take my word on this, READ first).

-On the positive side, the program pays out in your kids hands, so taxed at a lower rate.
-They pay tax on any GROWTH in the fund (not the original funds put in, right, that was after tax money).
-I am not sure whether the grants are taxed or not, if anyone knows, leave a comment for me, and I’ll update folks on this.
+On the positive side, the program pays out in your child’s hands, so taxed at a lower rate (hopefully).
+The kids pay tax on any growth in the fund, the grants and the bonds added.

 Go To a Bank and Open an RESP ?